coolboy2309/Cafe-Management-System/README.md

 ### Run Database Migrations

-Import the Database from Database sql Folder
+Import the SQL file from the Database sql folder into MySQL.

 ### Start Laravel Server